hwanglab/rnaseq_workshop/01_prep_rnaseq_analysis.md

 - Under 'hg38.kgXref fields' select: 'kgID', 'geneSymbol', 'description'.
 - Hit the 'get output' button and save the file.

 To get annotations for the whole genome, make sure 'genome' is selected beside 'region'.
 By default, the files downloaded above will be compressed.
-To decompress, use 'gunzip filename' in linux.
+To decompress, use 'gunzip filename' in Linux.